taligentx/dscKeybusInterface/README.md

   - New: `Unlocker` example sketch - determines the panel installer code
   - New: `TimeSyncNTP` example sketch - uses NTP to automatically set the panel time
   - New: [ESPHome](https://esphome.io) integration example (located in the `extras` directory) - thanks to [Dilbert66](https://github.com/Dilbert66) for this contribution!
-  - New: `TinyGMS-SMS` example sketch - sends status via SMS with a GSM modem - thanks to [jvitkauskas](https://github.com/jvitkauskas) for this contribution!
+  - New: `TinyGSM-SMS` example sketch - sends status via SMS with a GSM modem - thanks to [jvitkauskas](https://github.com/jvitkauskas) for this contribution!
   - New: `KeybusReaderIP` example sketch enables Keybus data access over IP, thanks to [aboulfad](https://github.com/aboulfad) for this contribution!
   - New: esp32 microcontroller support - requires [Arduino-esp32](https://github.com/espressif/arduino-esp32) v1.0.5-rc6 or newer
   - New: Features for sketches: